SandyYuan/galaxy-sommelier/README.md

 The mixed-survey model shows improved correlation across all available features, with the most significant gains in identifying bar and spiral features.
 This confirms that training on more diverse data leads to a more robust and generalizable model.

+## Maximum Overlap Experiment

+We also tested a "maximum overlap" approach, training on galaxies that appear in both SDSS and DECaLS surveys to maximize cross-survey consistency.
+However, this approach achieved lower performance (0.796 correlation) compared to the mixed random sampling approach (0.810 correlation), suggesting that dataset diversity is more beneficial for generalization than cross-survey overlap.

 <!-- ## Phase 1: Foundation Setup ✅

 **Status**: Implementation Complete